vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/069/06_indrAya_gAva.md

 title = "06"

 +++
-Pāda c is presumably a reference to the Vala cave, as Ge points out.
+Pāda c is presumably a reference to the Vala cave, as Geldner points out.